|

 It was a hot day in Austin Texas.
 I was traveling for a business convention.
 A few other ladies and I decided to go off campus for lunch.
 We decided on a small family-owned deli near the convention center.
 I didn’t expect much from the looks of the place.
 It was an old run-down building with staleness in the air but it was the closest we could find in walking distance.

 The walls were worn and had an old-style deli counter that looked original to the building.
 One where you take a number and wait to be called.
 As I stood in that crowded little delicatessen.
-I noticed that each patron was ordering the same dish.
-Tortellini Pasta Salad.
+I noticed that each patron appeared to be ordering the same dish.
+Tortellini pasta salad.

-I am not one to order such a thing but in this instance, I decided to go with my gut.
-When the man behind the counter handed the box to me.
+I am not one to order such a thing but in this instance, I decided to go with the crowd.
+When the man behind the counter handed the small white box to me.
 I thought I had made a mistake.
 Opening the lid, it looked plain almost boring.
-Small bits of olive, tortellini, and artichoke mixer.
+Small bits of olive, tortellini, and artichoke mixed in what appeared to be a very light dressing.

-It didn’t appear to have a dressing of any kind.
 Its presentation was nothing spectacular.
 But it was the flavor that got me.
 Dressed in olive oil and Italian herbs.
 Lightly seasoned but still flavorful.
-This humble pasta salad was delicious and worth recreating at home.
-This is my recreation of that very salad.
+This is a variation of that popular salad from a worn little deli I stumbled upon all those years ago.

 Directions